18F/18f.gsa.gov/_posts/2018-10-23-two-exercises-for-improving-design-research-through-reflective-practice.md

 A research review proceeds in two parts.
-In the first, the product team reviews the design of and findings from recent studies (a natural prerequisite here is that you’ll need to have conducted a few studies before doing a research review).
+In the first, the product team reviews the design of and findings from recent studies (a natural prerequisite here is that you’ll need to have conducted a few studies beforehand).
 In the second, the team conducts a retrospective focused on research practices.

 <figure>
   <a href="{{site.baseurl}}/assets/blog/design-research-reflective-practice/research-review.png">
     <img src="{{site.baseurl}}/assets/blog/design-research-reflective-practice/research-review.png" alt="Screenshot of slides for a research review session."/>
   </a>
-  <figcaption>Research review</figcaption>
+  <figcaption>Slides that provide an overview of the team's recent research.</figcaption>
 </figure>

 As I mentioned, this was a five-month engagement that began with two